powerman/Narada/README.md

 Narada 1.x project use `var/.lock.new` instead of `.lock.new`.

-Narada 1.x project use `var/.lock.service` instead of `service/.lock`.
+Narada 1.x project use `var/.lock.service` instead of `.lock.service`.

 # SUPPORT